iterative/dvc.org/content/blog/2020-09-09-september-20-dvc-heartbeat.md

 Daily podcast!
 Host [Jeff Meyerson](https://twitter.com/the_prion) kicked off the discussion:

-> Code is version controlled through git, the version control system originally
+> Code is version controlled through Git, the version control system originally
 > built to manage the Linux codebase.
 For decades, software has been developed
 > using git for version control.
 More recently, data engineering has become an
 > unavoidable facet of software development.
 It is reasonable to ask–why are we